ticohq/tico-fbneo/src/burner/libretro/README.md

 ## Building romsets for FBNeo

 Arcade emulation won't work properly without the romsets matching the emulator.
-FBNeo being an emulator under active development, a given romset might change from time to time to stay in sync with the best dump available for that game. **All of this is to offer you the best gaming experience possible, because older bad dumps can prevent the game from working as it should**.
+FBNeo being an emulator under active development, a given romset might change from time to time to stay in sync with the best dump available for that game.

 Don't expect things to work properly if you didn't build valid romsets, and don't report issues because your romsets are invalid.